nick-The-One/python_course/06_data_types_pt4_lists.md

     ## Homework

     * Take your favourite short literary work (< 1000 words), *split* it into list (don't do it manually, there's a built-in way to do it), and get every 2, 3 ... nth word from it until you couldn't get what the story was about.
-Write down the threshold. be proud of it.
+Write down the threshold.
+Be proud of it.

 [^1]:[cpython implementation of sort](https://docs.python.org/3/library/stdtypes.html#list)